 8. Maintain professionalism until the end

-Remember, the professional world is often smaller than we think, and the connections you maintain today could be valuable in your future career path.
-By handling your resignation and departure with grace and professionalism, you set a positive tone for your career transition.
+Remember, the professional world is often smaller than you think, and the connections you maintain today could be valuable in your career.
+By handling your resignation and departure with grace and professionalism, you’ll set yourself up for success in the future.